 If you get a new device or want to use your wallet elsewhere, you will need the secret phrase to import your wallet onto that device.
 So, please keep it safe, and don’t lose it.
 Good luck, and welcome to the world of decentralized finance (DeFi).

-As a lifelong gamer and computer enthusiast, I enjoy getting the most out of my hardware, peripherals, and games.
-Research is just a part of the process, and I love to share what I learn.
-I’ve fallen in love with the amazing world of blockchain and decentralized finance, and sharing my passion is an extremely rewarding experience for me.
+CJ is a lifelong gamer and computer enthusiast, and he enjoys getting the most out of his hardware, peripherals, and games.
+Research is just a part of the process, and CJ loves to share what he learns.
+More recently, CJ has fallen in love with the world of blockchain and decentralized finance.